kliment-olechnovic/voronota/README.markdown

 atoms when reading PDB files.
 This behavior can be altered using "--include-heteroatoms" and "--include-hydrogens" command-line options.

-Log output can be enabled using "--print-log" command-line option.
+Since version 1.2 Voronota also calculates inter-atom contacts and works with them in various ways.
+These features are currently not covered in this document, but can be viewed using built-in usage help options.

 # Getting usage help

-Usage help is displayed when executing Voronota without any parameters or with "--help" command line option:
+Basic usage help is displayed when executing Voronota without any parameters.
+Advanced options are shown using "--help" command line option:

     ./voronota --help

-Advanced options are shown using "--help-full" command line option:
+Mode-specific usage help is shown when both "--mode" and "--help" options are present:

-    ./voronota --help-full
+    ./voronota --mode calculate-vertices --help